-Exercise skillful care of people in the midst of crises, but more broadly, through all stages of life; Relate effectively and authentially as a human to humans in the common concerns of life;

-Demonstrate appropriate self-care.
+Exercise skillful care of people in the midst of crises, but more broadly, through all stages of life; Relate effectively and authentially as a human to humans in the common concerns of life; Demonstrate appropriate self-care.

-Learning Outcomes
+Student Learning Outcomes

-The M.Div. program at Truett Seminary seeks to achieve holistic student development by equipping students through theological and biblical reflection, spiritual formation, lifelong learning, ministry service, and cross-cultural sensitivity.
-The curriculum is competency-based and thus strives to produce students who achieve competency in seven basic areas:
+The M.Div. program at Truett Seminary seeks to achieve holistic student development by equipping students through theological and biblical reflection, spiritual formation, ministry service, and contextual engagement.
+The outcomes for this degree include: